riklauder/ProjectMokman/src/README.md

 > python mokman.py

-will run with static test random map
+will run game with last generated random maze

-mapTransform.cpp - transforms final map for pygame and adds Pacman/Ghost spawns.
+mapTransform.cpp - transforms final map for pygame and adds Pacman/Ghost spawns and teleports

 >compiled as mapt in dir so can be run seperately from PS